joelsimonoff/gram-adversary-detection/README.md

 In order for a model to be consider robust it must meet one of the following two scenarios:

-1. It is attack, but correctly classifies adversarial examples.
+1. It is attacked, but correctly classifies adversarial examples.
 This is the motivation behind adversarial training.
-2. The attack must be detected.
+2. The attack is detected.
 If the attack is detected, then the system knows not to trust the output of the model.

 We attempt to train the model so it improves the detectability of adversarial examples.
-The goal is that if we make it near impossible to trick the model and the detector then the attack is effectively useless.
+The goal is that if we make it near impossible to trick the model and the detector at the same time then the attack is effectively useless.
 Thus our training loss is of the form:

 $\text{min}_{\text{cross_entropy}} \text{max}_{\text{detectability}} \text{cross_entropy} + \text{detectability}$